- Climate Change

-A public listening session was held at the Board of Selectmen’s meeting on June 4, 2019.
+A public listening session was held at the Select Board’s meeting on June 4, 2019.
 Representatives from the Town presented an overview of the draft report and questions were addressed by representatives from the Town and Beals and Thomas, Inc. Comments on the draft report were accepted through June 18, 2019.
-The final report will be posted below as soon as it is complete.
+The final report is posted below.

-Climate Change Vulnerability, Risk Assessment & Adaptation Study
+Climate Change Vulnerability, Risk Assessment and Adaptation Study

 The project includes public outreach and education and will provide the Town with materials and resources to help community members understand predicted effects of climate change and sea level rise in Hingham.
 The project will evaluate existing permitting policies and regulations and will provide the Town with recommended policies to address sea level rise and climate change.

 The project is being guided by citizens, Town staff and members of the Planning Board and Conservation Commission.
 Public comment will be sought throughout the duration of the project.
 Please contact the Conservation Office with any questions or comments.

 - July 20, 2015: Presentation to the Planning Board and Conservation Commission (PDF)